Windows 98: Sales

 Windows 98 sold 530,000 licenses in its first four days of availability, overtaking Windows 95's 510,000.
 It later sold a total of 580,000 and 350,000 licenses in the first and second months of availability, respectively.
+By the time Windows 98 Second Edition launched in June 1999, Windows 98 had sold over 45 million copies.

 In the first year of its release, Windows 98 sold a total of 15 million licenses – 2 million more than its predecessor.
 However, International Data Corporation estimated that of the roughly 89 million shipped computers in the desktop market, the operating system had a market share of 17.2 percent, compared to Windows 95's 57.4 percent.
 Meanwhile, the two operating systems continued to observe a trend whereby Windows 98 improved in sales performance, whereas Windows 95 dwindled.
 After a legal dispute and subsequent settlement with Sun Microsystems over the former's Java Virtual Machine, Microsoft ceased distributing the operating system on December 15, 2003, and IDC estimated that a total of 58 million copies were installed worldwide by then.

+Legacy

+As the last Windows release to be bootable into MS-DOS and due to its support for a wide range of 16- and 32-bit programs, Windows 98 – particularly the Second Edition – remains a favorite among retrocomputing and gaming hobbyists.
+Though no longer sold, the operating system has been distributed unauthorized online as a disk image.
+In addition to real hardware, it is commonly installed in a DOS emulator or a virtual machine, usually to play games that use APIs from Win32 up to DirectX 9.